smucclaw/documentation/docs/quickstart-installation.rst

 Green box: LegalSS spreadsheet tabs linking to other examples
 -------------------------------------------------------------

-The LegalSS spreadsheet comes with built-in :ref:`examples` that you can navigate to with the tabs at the bottom of the page.
+The LegalSS spreadsheet comes with built-in :ref:`examples <examples>` that you can navigate to with the tabs at the bottom of the page.

 ------------------------------------------
 Red box: Environment for writing L4